Information icon-info-circle How to get to Yen Bai Weather icon-sun-o Accommodation Interesting places icon-search-plus Map

 Weather in Yen Bai:

 - In these months its very good weather and temperatures are from 15 to 28 °C and a night temperature from 10-18 °C.

-The coldest period in Mu Cang Chai and Nghia Lo is from December to February.
+- The coldest period in Mu Cang Chai and Nghia Lo is from December to February.
 There is often thick fog in the winter, but then it can be a very nice sunny day, everything changes rapidly.

 ➜ Current weather in Yen Bai